According to West Virginia Instructions for Form IT 140, you must file a West Virginia tax return IF:

 - If you filed a Married Filing Joint federal tax return. you can choose to file a married filing joint or married filing separate state return.
 If you choose to file as married filing separate, use Rate Schedule II when figuring your tax.
 Refer to the Instructions for further information on filing separate state returns when a joint federal return was filed.

-- If you wish to file a Married Filing Joint West Virginia return, the filing status on your federal tax return must be Married Filing Joint also.
+- If you file a Married Filing Joint West Virginia return, the filing status on your federal tax return must be Married Filing Joint also.
+However you can elect to file Married Filing Separate and use the state's Rate Schedule II to determine your state tax.

 - If you filed your federal tax return as Married Filing Separate, you must file the West Virginia return as Married Filing Separate also.